A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Design of Chaos System for Exception-Handling

 \autoref{fig:components} presents the main components of \chaosmachine and their interactions. \chaosmachine is meant to be deployed on any modern Internet application, such as search engines or transaction systems.
 Those applications typically are distributed over several different servers, where the servers either provide different services (as shown in the figure with three different services), or provide redundancy and elasticity for the same service.
 Per the best practices, and without loss of generality, all services are considered deployed in separate virtual machines for the sake of isolation.

 \chaosmachine attaches a monitoring sidecar and a perturbation injector into each service.
 The monitoring sidecar (\autoref{sec:monitoringSidecars}) collects information to study the outcome of chaos experiments.
 The perturbation injector (\autoref{sec:perturbationInjectors}) is responsible for injecting perturbations according to a given perturbation model.
-The chaos controller (\autoref{sec:chaosController}) is a standalone component that is separated from the application services, and it has three responsibilities: 1) controlling the behavior of perturbation injectors; 2) aggregating monitoring information from each monitoring sidecar; 3) generating a report for the developers about the quality of error-handling in their code, which contains novel and actionable feedback about error-handling in production.
+A perturbation model is a set of rules that describe when, where and what perturbations are to be injected.
+For example, a perturbation model may be: inject an \texttt{IOException} at the first line of method \texttt{foo()}, when this method is reached for the first time.\footnote{This is related to a ``fault model'' in the fault injection literature \cite{natella2016assessing}. ``Fault model'' is a more general concept that is also used in electrical engineering, while perturbation model is specifically used by chaos engineering.} The chaos controller (\autoref{sec:chaosController}) is a standalone component that is separated from the application services, and it has three responsibilities: 1) controlling the behavior of perturbation injectors; 2) aggregating monitoring information from each monitoring sidecar; 3) generating a report for the developers about the quality of error-handling in their code, which contains novel and actionable feedback about error-handling in production.
 We further describe these outputs in~\autoref{sec:outputForDevelopers}.